Chapel of the Good Shepherd, Kelmscott

 Tridentine Latin Mass (TLM), also known as the Extraordinary Form of the Mass, has been celebrated for thousands of years, since Christ Himself.
-It was a liturgy made varied from local traditions, so in 1570, Pope Pius V decreed that it should be celebrated in the form we have today.
+It was a liturgy that varied according to local traditions, so in 1570, Pope Pius V decreed that it should be celebrated in the form we have today.

 It is different from the Ordinary Form of the Mass that most Catholics know, as most of the Mass is said in Latin (plus a few words in Greek and Hebrew) by a priest who often faces the altar and has his back turned to the congregation.
-The most crucial parts of the Mass are said too quietly to hear and singing at other times makes it hard to hear as well.
+The most crucial parts of the Mass are said too quietly to hear and singing at other times obscures the spoken word.

-There is great beauty and reverence in this form of the Mass.
+However, there is great beauty and reverence in this form of the Mass.
 When the priest faces the altar, he faces the tabernacle and the crucifix.
-Much of the Mass is silent because the priest prays on behalf of everyone, and each time before turning to face the people, he kisses the altar, as if to apologize for turning his back to God.
-The priest speaks Latin, which is the language of God.
-We know it to be the language of God because in The Divine Life of the Most Holy Virgin, the Holy Trinity repeated the same words upon her creation that were spoken at the creation of man, 'Faciamus hominem ad imaginem et similitudinem nostram,' - 'Let Us make man to Our image and likeness.'
-Not all of the Mass is in Latin, Greek or Hebrew though: the Reading (Epistle), Gospel and Homily are all in English.
+Much of the Mass is silent because the priest prays on behalf of everyone.
+The priest kisses the altar each time before turning to face the people, as if to apologize for turning his back to God.
+He mostly speaks Latin, which is the language of God.
+We know it to be the language of God because in The Divine Life of the Most Holy Virgin, the Holy Trinity spoke these words at the creation of man, and later again at the creation of the Blessed Virgin Mary, 'Faciamus hominem ad imaginem et similitudinem nostram,' - 'Let Us make man to Our image and likeness.'
+Not all of the Mass is in another language though: the Reading (Epistle), Gospel and Homily are all in English.

-At every Mass however, whether Extraordinary or Ordinary, we all experience the privilege of being in Christ's presence.
+Regardless of whether the Mass is Extraordinary or Ordinary, we all experience the privilege of being in Christ's presence.

 Lisa Bergman.
 2014.
 Treasure and Tradition: The ultimate guide to the Latin Mass.
 St. Augustine Academy Press, Homer Glen, Illinois, pp ix, xi.